bogeo/suspatterns/README.md

 ### Don't Stream Twice
 See DontStreamTwice.xml.
 ### Expressive logging
 We are not sure whether this really is a pattern - maybe this is rather a guideline.
 A description has not been added to this repository.
 ### General shortcut
 We are not sure whether this really is a pattern (a matter of granularity...).
 However, a description has not been added yet.
 ### Open source
-To be added soon...
+See OpenSource.xml.
 ### Regenerative operation
 Alias for "Compensate".
 ### Sleep mode